 During this unprecedented time of exceptional school closure our planned home learning activities offer opportunities to focus on key concepts, knowledge and skills.
 They involve a balance of on-screen and off-screen tasks that create memorable, meaningful learning experiences that link to previous learning and the current curriculum.
 New tasks will be added by teachers through your child's Google Classroom account.

-If you have any queries regarding work set you can contact your child's class teacher via the VLE.
+If you have any queries regarding work set you can contact your child's class teacher via the School Office or the VLE.
 Please note that teachers will endeavour to reply to your email as soon as possible during the working week.

 Some tips to make home learning successful

 Establish a daily routine to support your child's learning.

 Identify a comfortable, quiet space for them to work effectively and successfully.

 Allow your child to complete activities as best they can.

 Send copies or photos of work that they are especially proud of to their teacher via the VLE.

 Contact teachers at school if you need support or help.

 Be clear what your child can and can’t do online – where they can use the internet, how much time they can spend online, the sites they can visit and the type of information they can share.
 Agree with your child when they can have a mobile phone or tablet.